Sizeless/ReplicationPackage/README.md

 * [Collected measurement data and analysis scripts required to reproduce all results/figures from the paper](#Measurement-data-and-analysis-scripts)

 ## Airline Booking Case Study
 The Airline Booking application is a fully serverless web application that implements the flight booking aspect of an airline on AWS ([GitHub](https://github.com/aws-samples/aws-serverless-airline-booking)).
 Customers can search for flights, book flights, pay using a credit card, and earn loyalty points with each booking.
-The airline booking applicaion was the subject of the [AWS Build On Serverless](https://pages.awscloud.com/GLOBAL-devstrategy-OE-BuildOnServerless-2019-reg-event.html) series and presented inthe AWS re:Invent session [Production-grade full-stack apps with AWS Amplify](https://www.youtube.com/watch?v=DcrtvgaVdCU).
+The airline booking application was the subject of the [AWS Build On Serverless](https://pages.awscloud.com/GLOBAL-devstrategy-OE-BuildOnServerless-2019-reg-event.html) series and presented in the AWS re:Invent session [Production-grade full-stack apps with AWS Amplify](https://www.youtube.com/watch?v=DcrtvgaVdCU).

 ### System Architecture
 The frontend of the serverless airline is implemented using CloudFront, Amplify/S3, Vue.js, the Quasar framework, and stripe elements.